 If this describes how you feel about email then how will you send an email to someone who won’t have the same reaction.
 Think about the emails you do open.
 Why do you open them?
 Because they are relevant to what you want to know about their product or service.

-If you know the person write (talk) to them as if you were having an in-person conversation.
+When you compose an email write to a person as you would if you were having an in-person conversation.
 Always give your emails that personal touch.
 People want to know that you acknowledge them.

 If you address the email to their first and last name this immeditaely signals they’re one of many on one of your lists.
 No one likes to be addressed as; Hi Newsletter Readers, or Hello Listies, or Hello First and Last name, this is a turn off.
 And no, it isn’t the new way to do it for 2020.

 Email isn’t dead.
-That’s an old clickbait trick to get you to read an article thinking you’ve been doing something and you shouldn’t be doing it now because it’s supposedly dead.
+The “Dead” idea is a clickbait trick to get you to read an article thinking you’ve been doing something and you shouldn’t be doing it now because it’s supposedly ‘dead’.